iamshnoo/6th_sem/Networking/ass_2.md

         00:00:00.000050 ...
         00:00:00.000038 ...
         00:00:00.001187 ...
-        5 packets captured
         ...

         To get the inter-arrival times while capturing packets, I use the fact that the -ttt flag prints a delta (micro-second resolution) between current and previous line on each dump line.
 In the output displayed above, I have only included the first colum of the output corresponding to these deltas.

 2g. **root@ubuntu-s-1vcpu-1gb-nyc1-01:~# tcpdump host www.google.com -a**